 The Department of Economics has graduate student advisers with whom students may consult on economics requirements.
 The Department of Mathematics has an assigned adviser with whom students may consult on mathematics requirements.
 The economics adviser can only advise on economics requirements; the mathematics adviser can only advise on mathematics requirements.

-The economics-mathematics major requires a total of 56 points: 29 points in economics and 27 points in mathematics and statistics as follows:
+The economics-mathematics major requires a total of 52 or 56 points (depending on mathematics sequence) : 29 points in economics and 23-27 points in mathematics and statistics as follows: